hbctraining/Intro-to-R-online-Catalyst/lessons/3A_Segment_3_Video_A.md

-## Functions and their arguments

-### Introduction
+## Introduction

-Welcome to segment 3A.
+Welcome to segment 3A, **"Working with Functions in R"**.
 In this segment, we will define what a function is in R and discuss how we use them through implementation of arguments.
-We will also discuss different ways in which you can find help on using functions in R. In other segments, we have used a few examples of basic functions yet we haven't really talked much about them - so now let's take the time to delve into functions in more detail.
+We will also discuss different ways in which you can find help on using functions in R.

-### What are functions?
+## What are functions?

-Functions are **"self contained" modules of code that accomplish a specific task**.
+Functions in R are **"self-contained" modules of code that accomplish a specific task**.
 The general usage for a function is the name of the function followed by parentheses:

 ```r
 function_name(input)